JorgeEnriquez123/JWT-Microservice-Test/README.md

 # Spring Microservice + JWT Test implementation
 This project demonstrates a basic implementation of JWT Security in a simple Microservice architecture.

-The process consists in sending a JWT on each request, which will be caught by the API Gateway and validate it through a User-Service.
+The process involves sending a JWT with each request.
+This JWT is intercepted by the API Gateway and validated via a User-Service.
 <br>
-If validation goes wrong, the request will end with an Authorization Error. otherwise, the User-service will return a UserDto which contains the username and roles.
+If the validation fails, the request ends with an Authorization Error.
+On the other hand, if the validation is successful, the User-service will return a UserDto that includes the username and roles of the User.
 <br>
-This info will be passed on to the inner microservices through headers to make use of Role-based secured endpoints if needed.
+This info is then passed along to the inner microservices via headers, enabling the use of Role-based secured endpoints when necessary.

 ![Flow Diagram](/images/Flow%20Diagram.jpg "Flow diagram")